-- (A) A police officer who is entitled to enforce tribal laws may enforce the terms and provisions of a qualifying order of protection within the Pascua Yaqui Indian Reservation. - (B) A peace officer may arrest and take into custody any person who the peace officer has probable cause to believe has willfully violated an order of protection issued by the Pascua Yaqui Tribal Court under Section 1330 of this chapter or a qualifying order of protection from another jurisdiction. - (C) A qualifying order of protection means: - (1) The order of protection prohibits or provides protection against violent or threatening acts or harassment against, sexual violence against, contact or communication with, or physical proximity to, another person. - (2) The order was issued against the defendant. - (3) The order is enforceable by the Pascua Yaqui Tribe. - (4) The order was issued by a court of competent jurisdiction including federal, state or tribal courts. - (D) Any person who willfully violates the terms of a qualifying protection order is guilty of the crime of Violation of a Protection Order and such violation is a Class 3 Felony for the first conviction.
-It is a Class 2 Felony for a second or subsequent conviction.
+- (A) A police officer who is entitled to enforce tribal laws may enforce the terms and provisions of a qualifying order of protection within the Pascua Yaqui Indian Reservation. - (B) A peace officer may arrest and take into custody any person who the peace officer has probable cause to believe has willfully violated an order of protection issued by the Pascua Yaqui Tribal Court under Section 60 of this chapter or a qualifying order of protection from another jurisdiction. - (C) A qualifying order of protection means: - (1) The order of protection prohibits or provides protection against violent or threatening acts or harassment against, sexual violence against, contact or communication with, or physical proximity to, another person. - (2) The order was issued against the defendant. - (3) The order is enforceable by the Pascua Yaqui Tribe.

-Section 1340 Domestic Violence Designation (Formerly 4 PYTC § 3-80)
+- (4) The order was issued by a court of competent jurisdiction including federal, state or tribal courts. - (D) Any person who willfully violates the terms of a qualifying protection order is guilty of the crime of Violation of a Protection Order.

-(A) Any act that is a dangerous crime against children as defined in section 2-205 of Title 4 or an offense prescribed in sections 210 - First degree murder, 220 - second degree murder,
+§1-1340 Domestic Violence Designation (Formerly 4 PYTC § 3-80)

-230 - manslaughter, 240 - negligent homicide, 310 - abandonment of child, 320 - abuse of a minor, 330 - care of dependent persons, 350 - custodial interference, 360 - exploitation of elderly, 405 - assault, 410 - aggravated assault, 425 - endangerment, 435 - kidnapping, 445 - harassment, 446 - aggravated harassment, 450 - unlawful imprisonment, 460 - stalking, 465 - threatening or intimidating, 470 - disorderly conduct, subsection A, paragraph 1, 2, 3 or 4, 525 - sexual assault, 530 - sexual assault of a spouse, 545 - child abuse, 780 - tampering with communications 785 - criminal trespass, 1035 - criminal damages, 1350 - aggravated domestic violence, or cruelty and neglect of animals under 8 PYTC 6-1-60(A)(3) or (4), of this Title may be designated as a domestic violence crime, which serves as notice that the Tribe may seek additional conditions at sentencing upon conviction.
+(A) Any act that is a dangerous crime against children as defined in section 1-210 - First degree murder, 1-220 - second degree murder, 1-230 - manslaughter, 1-240 - negligent homicide, 1-310 - abandonment of child, 1-320 - abuse of a minor, 1-330 - care of dependent persons, 1-350 - custodial interference, 1-360 - exploitation of elderly, 1-405 - assault, 1-410 - aggravated assault, 1-425 - endangerment, 1-435 - kidnapping, 1-445 - harassment, 1-446 - aggravated harassment, 1-450 - unlawful imprisonment, 1-460 - stalking, 1-465 - threatening or intimidating, 1-470 - disorderly conduct, subsection A, paragraph 1, 2, 3 or 4, 1-525 - sexual assault, 1-530 - sexual assault of a spouse, 1-545 - child abuse, 1-780 - tampering with communications 1-785 - criminal trespass, 1-1035 - criminal damages, 1-1350 - aggravated domestic violence, or cruelty and neglect of animals under 8 PYTC 6-1-60(A)(3) or (4), of this Title may be designated as a domestic violence crime, which serves as notice that the Tribe may seek additional conditions at sentencing upon conviction.

-Section 1345 Endangering Welfare of Minor (Formerly 4 PYTC § 3-90)
+§1-1345 Endangering Welfare of Minor (Formerly 4 PYTC § 3-90)

-- (A) A person commits the crime of endangering the welfare of a minor if he knowingly commits a crime of domestic violence in the presence of an unmarried person under eighteen years of age.
-A class 1 misdemeanor. - (B) Any crime of domestic violence which is committed in the presence of a minor child of the offender or of the victim is deemed abuse as defined at 5 PYTC §7-20(B).
+- (A) A person commits the crime of endangering the welfare of a minor if he knowingly commits a crime of domestic violence in the presence of an unmarried person under eighteen years of age. - (B) Any crime of domestic violence which is committed in the presence of a minor child of the offender or of the victim is deemed abuse as defined at 5 PYTC §7-20(B).
 If an officer reasonably believes that domestic violence has been committed in front of a child of the defendant or the victim, the officer shall report such abuse pursuant to 5 PYTC §7-230.

-Section 1350 Aggravated Domestic Violence; Habitual Offender; Penalties; Domestic Violence Penalties; Considerations (Formerly 4 PYTC § 3-100)
+§1-1350 Aggravated Domestic Violence; Habitual Offender; Penalties; Domestic Violence Penalties; Considerations (Formerly 4 PYTC § 3-100)